 After establishing yourself in the local scene and getting more client retouching experience, you can venture into bigger areas through contacting the decision makers in creative agencies.
 You can also contact editors of various magazines and see if anyone might be interested in using your skills.

 Visit newsstands in the local bookstores and find magazines that your skills would be ideal for.
 Most magazines usually list their team members’ names along with their contact details on the first pages of each issue – use those contacts.

 Social media and internet forums are also great ways used by many creative professionals to market their work.
 Facebook, Twitter and especially Linkedln and Behance are great platforms for networking.

 It is apparent that getting hired as a retoucher depends on how you promote yourself and your work.
 For fruitful promotion you should focus on demonstrating what you are great at.
 That will give you an upper hand in the competition with other professionals looking for similar opportunities.

-But if you are just starting out and don’t even have good work to display in your portfolio, try bidding for jobs on various freelance websites such as Odesk or eLance (update from May 2015: these two services have merged into Upwork.com).
+But if you are just starting out and don’t even have good work to display in your portfolio, try bidding for jobs on various freelance websites such as Odesk or eLance (updated: these two services have merged into Upwork.com).
 If you are interested in getting hired to gain more retouching experience on such websites, you can bid for published projects at lower rates and you will eventually get hired.

 Hope this helps you to get ideas on where and how to look for work as a beginner retoucher in this challenging economy.
 You should always bear in mind that there are thousands of creatives like you, who are equally or even more talented, and looking for the same opportunities.
 So make sure to reserve time in your calendar for perfecting your skills and marketing yourself as much as possible at all times.